Alluxio

 Overview

 This section describes the basic setup to run Alluxio with a single master in a cluster.
 This is the simplest way to deploy Alluxio on a cluster.
 Deploying with only a single master also allows it to become the single point of failure (SPOF) in an Alluxio cluster.
 If the master machine or process becomes unavailable, the entire cluster would become unavailable.
-To deploy Alluxio in production, we highly recommend running Alluxio masters in High Availability mode.
+To deploy Alluxio in production, we highly recommend running Alluxio masters in mode.

 Prerequisites

-• To deploy an Alluxio cluster, first download the pre-compiled Alluxio binary file, extract the tarball with the below command, and copy the extracted directory to all nodes (including nodes running masters and workers).
+• To deploy an Alluxio cluster, first the pre-compiled Alluxio binary file, extract the tarball with the below command, and copy the extracted directory to all nodes (including nodes running masters and workers).

 $ tar -xvzpf alluxio-{{site.ALLUXIO_VERSION_STRING}}-bin.tar.gz

 • Enable SSH login without password from the master node to worker nodes and from the master node to itself.
 You can add a public SSH key for the host into ~/.ssh/authorized_keys.
-See this tutorial for more details.
+See for more details.

 • TCP traffic across all nodes is allowed.
 For basic functionality, make sure RPC port (default:19998) is open on all nodes.

 • Allow sudo privilege for the OS user that Alluxio will be running as.
 This is only needed if you expect Alluxio to mount a RAMFS on the workers automatically.
-To use sudo command without entering password, see this tutorial for more details.
+To use sudo command without entering password, see for more details.

 Basic Setup